mccamyir/GUI_Final_Project/README.md

 ViewModel: FortunaViewModel and CetusViewModel
 Model: FortunaAPI and CetusAPI

-*Anthony Hackworth: API and Json implementation and debugging, as well as countdown timer and Day/Night & Warm/Cold swapping logic; seperation of ViewModel/Model Code
+* __Anthony Hackworth__: API and Json implementation and debugging, as well as countdown timer and Day/Night & Warm/Cold swapping logic; seperation of ViewModel/Model Code

-*Ian McCamy: General page layout and design; About and Suggestion Page; Suggestions Page logic; seperation of View/ViewModel Code
+* __Ian McCamy__: General page layout and design; About and Suggestion Page; Suggestions Page logic; seperation of View/ViewModel Code

-*Both: General fixes, Testing
+* __Both__: General fixes, Testing

 Overall, 50/50